judilsteve/timescale-otsdb-adapter/README.md

-# Metric Read API
+# Timescale-based OpenTSDB Drop-in Replacement

-Schema and JSON HTTP API query layer for TimescaleDB which (mostly) matches the data contract and behaviour of [OpenTSDB](http://opentsdb.net/docs/build/html/api_http/query/index.html).
+Schema and JSON HTTP API query layer for [TimescaleDB](https://github.com/timescale/timescaledb) which (mostly) matches the data contract and behaviour of [OpenTSDB](http://opentsdb.net/docs/build/html/api_http/query/index.html).

 # Why should I use this?